RyanChrisSmith/address_detective/README.md

   - If the preference is to see the documentation for all public methods' args and return types, there are some YARD documentation created to see just that.
 See explanation of gems used [below](#gems-why-these-ones) or go to the [yard gem page](https://github.com/lsegal/yard)
     - In the terminal, run `$ yard server` and then go to url `http://localhost:8808` in a browser window.
     - Feel free to click around on the different classes and see what each method in each class is doing
+    - Once you are done looking around, either `Ctrl-C` to stop the server or open a new terminal window with `Ctrl-N` before going to the next step
 ### [Back to Table of Contents](#table-of-contents)

 <u>